How To Build a Remote Work Strategy for Modern Teams

 - Provide mental health benefits

-- Encourage them to take time off as needed
+- Encourage people to take time off as needed

 - Check in regularly to see if employees are struggling and see how you can help